After the Vasectomy Reversal Operation

 The results are usually ready after 4-5 days so you should arrange an out-patient appointment with Mr Swinn to discuss the results.
 However, if it is not practical to come along for a face-to-face consultation them a telephone consultation can be arranged.

-If it is not practical for you to produce a semen specimen at Spire Gatwick Park Hospital then you should make an appointment to see your GP who can arrange for you to have the test done locally.
+We can arrange for the semen analyisis to be done at one of three hospitals: Surrey & Sussex NHS Trust, Royal Sussex County Hospital or Portsmouth Hospital NHS Trust.
+If it is not practical for you to produce a semen specimen at one of these hospitalsl then you should make an appointment to see your GP to arrange for you to have the test done locally.
+You may also choose to go to a private clinic instead and the cost of a semen analysis is usally around £100-150.